Suminsmile/ProjectEuler/README.md

 # ProjectEuler
-"""Practice does not makes Perfect.
+Practice does not makes Perfect.
-Only perfect practice makes perfect."""
+Only perfect practice makes perfect.
 #Vince Lombardi